bevstr/satoshi-shuffle/README.md

 - Configure custom text messages that appear between regular BlockClock displays
 - Easy-to-use web interface with dark mode support
 - Real-time monitoring of your BlockClock devices
-- Progressive Web App (PWA) support buil in
+- Progressive Web App (PWA) support built-in
 - Send one time TEXT to your devices
 - In app setting adjustments
-- Cinfiguration Backup/Import ability
+- Configuration Backup/Import ability
 - Three installation options to suit your preference
 - And much more